 Recruitment for scientific studies can be challenging.[1]
-One potential solution to aid recruitment is to offer a monetary incentive to boost recruitment.
-A version of this SWAT has been implemented in the MOSAICC study which is an observational cohort study on the aetiology of myeloproliferative neoplasms, in which the compensation was a £10 cheque.
+One potential solution is to provide a gift as an incentive with the initial invitation letter to try to boost interest in the study.
+A version of this SWAT has been implemented in the MOSAICC study which is an observational cohort study on the aetiology of myeloproliferative neoplasms.
+In this version of the SWAT, described here, participants were sent a pen, charity trolley token, both or neither.